 Setup of the DM-NVX-350 is accomplished using a computer web browser.
 Full control and monitoring of the device is enabled through integration with a Crestron control system.

 The DM-NVX-350 mounts conveniently to a flat surface or rack rail, and fits easily behind a flat panel display, above a ceiling-mounted projector, beneath a tabletop, or inside a lectern, AV cart, or equipment cabinet.
 All connections and LED indicators are positioned on the top and bottom, offering optimal access and visibility for a clean, serviceable installation.
-Power is provided using the included 100-240V universal power pack or an optional power injector (Crestron DM-PSU-ULTRA-MIDSPAN).
+Power is provided using the included 100-240V universal power pack, an optional power injector (Crestron DM-PSU-ULTRA-MIDSPAN), or an approved third-party PSE.

-Please refer to the DigitalMedia Resources Webpage at http://www.crestron.com/dmresources/ for additional design tools and reference documents.
+Please refer to the DigitalMedia NVX webpage at https://www.crestron.com/nvx for additional design tools and reference documents.